Wetaskiwin Fire Services

 E-911 service is provided to residents through a contract with City of Red Deer Dispatch Services and Telus Communications.
 The E-911 center takes the calls and relays them directly to the fire department via two-way radio system.

-The 36-member department is currently composed of a full time Fire Chief and Deputy Fire Chief, and a half-time Administrative support staff.
-All other members are paid-on-call including:
+The fire department is currently composed of a full time Fire Chief and Deputy Fire Chief, two full-time firefighters, and 26 paid-on-call firefighters.

 Firefighters responded to 690 calls in 2021.
 The types of calls the department attends include:

 - Structure fires